Enemby/No-Mans-Asteroids/README.md

-	2. The original creators of the "Asteriods" game in 1979.
+	2. The original creators of the "Asteroids" game in 1979.
 (Lyle Rains, Ed Logg, and Dominic Walsh.).
 These games formed the basis of what the video game industry is today, and this game especially has an interesting history.